zmwangx/storyboard/docs/source/metadata-cli.rst

 files, and the outputs for two adjacent files will be separated by a blank line.

-See the section :ref:`options` for the list of command line options and their detailed explanations.
+See the section :ref:`metadata-options` for the list of command line options and their detailed explanations.
 Some of them can also be stored in a configuration file, ``$XDG_CONFIG_HOME/storyboard/storyboard.conf`` (or ``~/.config/storyboard/storyboard.conf`` if the environment variable ``XDG_CONFIG_HOME`` is not defined), under the ``metadata-cli`` section.
 If that is the case, then the config file option is also documented.
 Note that an option specified on the command line always overrides its config file equivalent.

 See `configparser's doc
 <https://docs.python.org/3/library/configparser.html>`_ for the format
-of a valid configuration file, or learn from the :ref:`sample configuration file <sample-config-file>`.
+of a valid configuration file, or learn from the :ref:`sample configuration file <metadata-sample-config-file>`.

-.. _options:
+.. _metadata-options:

 Options
 -------